dudintv/dudin.tv/content/articles/execution-logic-1.md

 </forked_exec>
 ```

-If you don't want wait a response of command you can add parameter "no_responce" ```<viz no_responce="yes">```.
-This command runs little bit faster but you can get some bugs if you start using it with no reason. "no_responce" commands runs not consistently!
-Second command don't wait finished first.
+If you don't want to wait a response of command you can add the parameter "no_responce" ```<viz no_responce="yes">```.
+This command runs a little bit faster but you can get some bugs if you start using it with no reason. "no_responce" commands run not consistently!
+The second command don't wait finished first.

 ### 3. Get data from template